vikash029/Imbalanced-Data-Handler/README.md

-Handling Imbalanced Data in Machine Learning
+huHandling Imbalanced Data in Machine Learning

 Overview
 Class imbalance is prevalent in real-world problems such as fraud detection, medical diagnosis, and anomaly detection.
 This project presents several methods to handle class imbalance and enhance model performance.